-Promoción Agropecuaria S.A. in Arroyos y Esteros of Mr. José Pappalardo
+- Promoción Agropecuaria S.A. in Arroyos y Esteros of Mr. José Pappalardo sine to dealed to compare - statement to belief in the units

 Commercial rice crops of this corporation and experimental crops of the Rice Program of the Ministry of Agriculture.